 A man is outside in the middle of gunfire with the creature worshipping maniacs, instead of not looking towards exactly where he knows one of those things are, he looks right at it.
 And boom goes the dynamite.

-There’s a lot of idiotic moments that also pull me out of caring about anyone here, most of everyone’s fate is their own fault.
-Also the fact that there’s this relatively forced character arc for Sandra Bullock where she emotionally distances herself so much from her children that she named them ‘Boy’ and ‘Girl’ as though she is refusing to give them a true name… I’m sorry but at that point, lady, you have technically named them.
-Just because you call them Boy and Girl doesn’t mean they don’t have names, that is their names after you’ve designated those titles upon them for five whole years.
-Get over your B.S. ma’am.
-I’m sorry, it was a lame arc that amounted to exactly where one could easily guess how it would go.
+There are a lot of idiotic moments that also pull me out of caring about anyone here, most of everyone’s fate is their own fault.
+Also, the fact that there’s this relatively forced character arc for Sandra Bullock where she emotionally distances herself so much from her children that she named them ‘Boy’ and ‘Girl’ as though she is refusing to give them a true name… I’m sorry, but at that point, lady, you have technically named them.

 I can’t come up with much reason as to why anyone would really have any need to see Bird Box.
 It’s not the worst thing that I’ve seen this year or even on Netflix, but it has too many elements in it that can be seen executed in far superior ways.
 Such as the examples I referenced earlier with A Quiet Place or Night of the Living Dead.
 Even in terms of bad movies with similar features about an invisible force causing people to commit suicide, The Happening was more entertaining than this.
 Technically a much worse movie, but still has more of an entertainment value than Bird Box.
 Sandra Bullock performs at her best, John Malkovich is always amusing, and Trevante Rhodes was fairly charismatic.
 There are a couple of times where the movie can be somewhat suspenseful.
 But it wasn’t enough to carry the film with the amount of problems it has structurally.
 I personally say to skip this and continue your search for something else from the wide array available on Netflix.